ACastMtz/Udacity-projects/CapstoneProject/README.md

 *TODO:* Write a short introduction to your project.
+For the **Capstone Project** from Udacity's Nanodegree *Machine Learning Engineer with Microsoft Azure Nanodegree* This project is part of the Udacity Azure ML Nanodegree.
+In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+This model is then compared to an Azure AutoML run.

-For the **Capstone Project** from Udacity's Nanodegree *Machine Learning Engineer with Microsoft Azure Nanodegree* Borrower failure risk refers to the danger that a counterparty or group of counterparties may delay, make partial repayment or even default on repaying a loan to the lender.
+Borrower failure risk refers to the danger that a counterparty or group of counterparties may delay, make partial repayment or even default on repaying a loan to the lender.

 ## Project Set Up and Installation